Sequential metric dimension for random graphs: Warmup2: Identifying Codes or Binary Search with Randomly Restricted Queries

 The proofs of Theorems \ref{warmup1_thm} and \ref{warmup2_thm} are quite similar, except for the $\mathrm{SQC}$ upper bound.
 However, while in Theorem \ref{warmup1_thm} we have matching upper and lower bounds, in Theorem \ref{warmup2_thm} there is an $1-\eta$ gap between them.
-It is an open question whether this gap can be closed.
+It is an open question whether this gap can be closed, and we conjecture that the constant in front of the lower bound can be improved from $\eta$ to $1$.

 Let us also give intuition about the new notation.
 On the range $q\in (0,\frac{1}{2}]$, the variable $1-\gamma_{sqc}$ is just $q$, and it serves essentially the same purpose.
 The reason for introducing a new variable is that we can highlight the symmetry of the adaptive and non-adaptive case here and later in the text.
 The other new variable is $\eta$, which is monotonically decreasing in $\gamma_{sqc}$.
 We note that since $\gamma_{sqc}\ge \frac12$, we always have $\eta<1$, hence the upper and lower bounds never contradict.
 However, $\eta$ can be an arbitrarily small negative number, in which case the lower bound becomes meaningless.
 For such cases, we can impose the trivial lower bound $\log_2(N)$.